The Lion, the Witch and the Wardrobe: Extended Edition (Early Review)

 There are no new extras on Disc 2.
 This disc was included with the 2-disc Collectors Edition.

-— DISC 3 —
+– Disc 3 –

 The way the Narnia stories are compared to Lewis’ life throughout the feature was pretty well done.
-And, they don’t discuss just the obvious similarities like Digory’s dying mother in “The Magician’s Nephew.”
+And, they don’t discuss just the obvious similarities like Digory’s dying mother.
 They go deeper than that and use other Chronicles as examples.

 One of the most unique things about this feature is the way Pauline Baynes’ classic illustrations are used.
 They have actually made them move and come alive.
 As a huge Baynes fan, I rather enjoyed most of these.
 They were quite skillfully done.

-— DISC 4 —
+– Disc 4 –

-I expect that many fans will find the split screens very distracting.
-But as someone interested in both Narnia and filmmaking, I had a blast with it, and I hope other studios try something like this in the future.
+If you like audio commentaries, you will love this feature.
+As someone interested in both Narnia and filmmaking, I had a blast and I hope other studios try something like this in the future.

 Anatomy of a Scene – Behind the Battle